 Quote of the week: “We have not inherited the Earth from our fathers, we are borrowing it from our children” – Lester Brow

 Take control over your health and your family’s health by starting your own family garden and make sure your kids have their own little projects that they are responsible for.
 You will be surprised how much pride it can give a child to grow and nurture a small garden of their own.
-This infographic can help you get started and help ensure that you have a healthy and productive crops through the season.
+This infographic can help you get started and help ensure ways to have a healthy organic garden that has a productive crops through the season.

 Source: Fix.com Blog